Cecil Airport: FBOs

 The airport has a fixed-base operator that sells fuel.
 It offers services such as catering, hangars, courtesy cars, and rental cars; there are also amenities such as internet, conference rooms, vending machines, a crew lounge, and showers.

-Private Entities
+Private entities

 Cecil Airport houses the FSCJ (Florida State College Jacksonville) aviation course hangar and associated training aircraft.
 Sunrise Aviation, a flight training school and pilot supplies vendor is the flight training provider for FSCJ's aviation program.
 Facilities operated by major aerospace firms such as Logistic Services International (LSI), Boeing and Flightstar Aircraft Services are also located at Cecil, providing major training, maintenance and overhaul services for a variety of U.S. military aircraft.

 In September 2024, ground broke on a new testing facility for hypersonic aircraft.
 The company running the facility aims to develop an aircraft that could travel from New York to London in 90 minutes.

-As of May 2025, Texas-based Otto Aviation is considering using Cecil as the location to build its new jet, aimed at being more efficient.
-Research and development could start at Cecil as early as 2027.
-Jacksonville is offering Otto an incentives package to move to the airport.

 Aircraft

 For the 12-month period ending February 5, 2018, the airport had 104,361 aircraft operations, an average of 286 per day: 52% military, 47% general aviation, <1% air carrier, and <1% air taxi.
 There were 84 aircraft based at this airport: 69 military, 12 single-engine, 1 multi-engine, 1 jet, and 1 helicopter.